sultaniman/grow-counter-crdt/README.md

 This is a demonstration of [Grow Only CRDT](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type#G-Counter_(Grow-only_Counter)) counter.
-Implementation of counter only has increment and merge methods for the sake of simplicity and other methods may require more code to write and effort towards reconciliation of conflicts etc.
+Implementation of counter only has increment and merge methods for the sake of simplicity and other methods may require more code to write and effort towards reconciliation of conflicts as well as omitted session counting.

 ## Communication between nodes